CSE321-Fall2021/cse321-portfolio-mraddtab/Project 2/readme.md

 -------------------
 Author: Ronald Chen

 Project Description: The goal of this project is create a user-configurable timer through the combinaion of software and hardware.
 The user will be able to input a time up to a total of 9 minutes and 59 seconds.
 The user may interact with the system through a 4x4 keypad connected to a NUCLEO-L4R5ZI.
+The remaining time is displayed on a 16x2 LCD display, that updates the time remmaining in real time.
+The user may pause the timer in this state as well, or input a new time.
+Once the countdown is complete the LCD will display "Times Up!" followed by the flashing of all four external LEDs.

 --------------------
 Features